Talhamuhammadali/OpenGL-basics-BezierCurve/README.md

-# HPC-OpenGL Repository

-This repository documents my journey in High Performance Computing (HPC).
-This repository is showcasing a progression of projects exploring various graphics and computational concepts using OpenGL.
-OpenGL, although a powerful graphics library used primarily for rendering 2D and 3D graphics, isn't directly related to High-Performance Computing (HPC).
-However, certain aspects of OpenGL projects provide tranferable skills such as parallel computing and compute shaders that use gpus for general-purpose computations beyond graphics.
-These skills are crucial for GPU-based HPC tasks.
+# Basic Bezier Curve Renderer using OpenGL

+This repository showcases a basic implementation of rendering a Bezier curve using OpenGL.
+It serves as an introductory project into OpenGL, covering fundamental OpenGL functions, GLFW for window creation, GLAD for OpenGL loading, and a CMake configuration for project setup.

+## Features

+- **Bezier Curve Rendering:** Demonstrates the rendering of a simple Bezier curve using OpenGL.
+- **OpenGL Fundamentals:** Utilizes essential OpenGL functions for rendering graphics.
+- **GLFW Window Management:** Implements GLFW for creating and managing the rendering window.
+- **GLAD Integration:** Uses GLAD to handle OpenGL loading and extensions.
+- **CMake Build Configuration:** Includes a CMake file for project compilation and configuration.

 ## Setup
 - GLFW:  This is to generate the window.
 My goal is to learn OpenGL and not waste time one genrating windows therefor this library comes in handy.
 - GLAD: This is to load the opengl from drivers.